Bert’s Coffee Brew Guide

 • Extend contact time a touch

 Water matters: Filtered water (or a simple mineral recipe) dramatically improves sweetness and clarity.
-Aim for water near neutral with moderate hardness.
+Aim for water near neutral with moderate hardness — future you will swear you upgraded your beans.

 Last updated: